Goku1999/Cricket-Data-Analysis/README.md

 All the other analysis is done in python using matplotlib library as the major library.
 The program currently shows the analysis of a particular team, particular player, team vs team info.
 The work left as of now is adding the bowler's analysis in program as well as adding gui for a better user interaction.
+The current files contains a raw csv file, the corresponding clean csv file, a java file for cleaning and a python file for analysis.